Please note: this section especially is just my opinion, driven by my own experience at Fort Gordon, GA in 2017. Yours may be very different.

 The degree is indistinguishable from that earned on-campus, except for the price tag.
 Even at that low cost, the program almost pays for itself in all the free perks that come with it.
 The software I use, provided for free through school, would cost over $1500/year out of pocket.

-The school also offers a similar degree in Analytics, with some course overlap between the two programs.
+The school also offers similar degrees in Analytics and Cyber Security, with some course overlap between the two programs.

 Next: Getting the Job